wcrumb97/agwwz5e-content/README.md

 2. Do not create new compendiums for assets that can be placed in the existing compendiums (Do not make new Class compendiums or Class Feature compendiums).
 3. Do not create new compendiums in the module without updating this README to include the new compendium and a description of it.
 4. Check the FAQ.md to for guidance on appending information into an existing compendium or creating a new one.
-5. If you update a compendium or the module.json file, run the zip workflow action to replace the current zip folder with the updated one.